teretzdev/arena-vr-pvpve/planning/list_of_armor.md

 - **Durability**: 180
 - **Required Level**: 18
 - **Rarity**: Common
+- **VR Equipping Mechanics**: Lift and align the armor onto the body, followed by a tightening gesture.
 - **Description**: A sturdy and reliable armor made of iron, suitable for mid-level adventurers.
+In VR, the equipping process emphasizes the weight and durability of the armor.

 ---